zipizap/podlogreader/README.md

     ```

-The controller runs in its process, typically in a pod, and keeps a conection to the api-server watching for events, and when an event-of-interest happens it reacts by making additional calls to the api to create/update necesary cluster resources.
-So if anything unexpected happens in the controller - like a bug - the controller process will just crash and never delay of affect the internal kubernetes-loop or other controller's loops.
+The controller runs in its separate process, typically in a pod, that keeps a live-connection to the kubernetes api-server to be fed back events when a pod is create/updated/deleted (via SharedInformer for efficient caching).
+When an event-of-interest happens, the custom-controller reacts by making additional calls to the api-server to create/update other intended cluster resources.
+Even though I did not detected any misbehaviour of the controller, it was mad if someday something unexpected happens in the controller - like a bug - the controller process will just crash on its own process, and not affect the cluster operations - as it never delays or affects internal kubernetes-loops, or the processing of new resources, or any other existing controller's loops.

-The code is very simple - the essence is in the handler.go functions
+The code is very simple - the essence is in the handler.go functions, the hard-part was understanding how to use the informer and queues and the client-go libraries...
+It helped a lot some conference presentations and the "programming kubernetes" ebook - see [Great talks and links] section further bellow - as well as building from a good example that already included much of the more complex function-wiring done.